-In the Watches pane you can evaluate any number of variables or expressions in the context of the current stack frame.
+Watches help evaluate any number of variables or expressions in the context of the current stack frame.
 The values are updated with each step through the application, and become visible every time the application is suspended.

 While the Variables pane enables you to see one expression at a time, the Watches pane shows multiple expressions that persist from one debug session to another, until you remove them.command from the context menu of the

-You can create watches in this pane, in the Variables pane and even in the editor.
+You can create watches in this pane, in the Variables pane, and also in the editor.

 Watch expressions are always evaluated in the context of a stack frame that is currently inspected in the Frames pane.
 If an expression cannot be evaluated, it is displayed with a question mark.